 7-2 Children’s Camps – Amend the regulation to require campers and staff to have evidence of immunity against certain vaccine preventable diseases or have a valid medical exemption to attend, work or volunteer at camps.
 Additionally, camps will be required to maintain records of immunization, screen for the signs and symptoms of illness upon arrival, and identify recent exposures to diseases for campers, staff, and volunteers.

 14 Food Protection - Amend the regulation to consolidate all current subparts by adopting Chapters one through seven of the United States Food and Drug Administration (FDA) Model Food Code.
 Adopting the technical content of the Model Food Code will address the requirements of the Chapter Laws of 2001 and 2007, modernize Part 14 which was last amended in 1997, and provide consistency with national standards.
 The amendments will also promote uniformity among local health departments, many of which have already established local requirements more consistent with the FDA Model Food Code.

-19 Clinical Laboratory Directors - Revise qualifications for directors of clinical laboratories to recognize professional boards accepted as qualifying under the federal Clinical Laboratory Improvement Amendments (CLIA); codify the definitions of assistant director, earned doctoral degree, training, and experience; codify the ability of the department to issue certificates of qualifications (CQ) with limitations; and revise responsibilities of directors.
+19 Clinical Laboratory Directors - Revise qualifications for directors of clinical laboratories to recognize professional boards accepted as qualifying under the federal Clinical Laboratory Improvement Amendments (CLIA).

 22.7 Reportable Levels of Heavy Metals in Blood and Urine - Amend the regulation to remove the threshold levels for reporting cadmium, mercury and arsenic.
 All laboratory tests for cadmium, mercury and arsenic will be submitted to enable case monitoring to assist in assessing interventions and education to reduce elevated exposures.